AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Unarmed Strike.*** *Melee Attack Roll:* +8, reach 5 ft. *Hit:* 8 (1d8 + 4) Bludgeoning damage.

-***Spellcasting.*** Yuxuan casts one of the following spells, requiring no material components and using Wisdom as the Spellcasting Ability (spell save DC 14):
+***Spellcasting.*** Yuxuan casts one of the following spells, requiring no material components and using Wisdom as the Spellcasting Ability (Spell Save DC 14):

 **0 Focus Points:** Minor Illusion<sup>A,C</sup>
 </br>**1 Focus Point:** Darkness<sup>A,C</sup> (Yuxuan can see within the spell's area when cast this way)